mraypold/CMPUT404-assignment-css-hell/README.md

 HTML Modifications

-* I added specific <div> and <span> tags for inline titles, copyright, and licenscing
+* I added specific `<div>` and `<span>` tags for inline titles, copyright, and licensing
-* The original intention was to seperate chapters by <div class="chapter"> tags, to stylize the first letter of each chapter, but there already existed a "smcap" class that did something similar, so I used that.
+* Added chapter classes for each chapter.
 * In general, I tried to use existing classes in the Gutenberg documents instead of making my own.
+For instance, using the existing toc class for table of contents.

+Style Modifications

+* Added custom google fonts for titles and first letter of chapters.
+* Text now takes up the entire length of paragraph within margins.
+* Increased margin size.
+* Made a title page and styled it to look like a book.
+* License at bottom of document stands out in red.
+* Changed some background colours.
+* Necessary changes from requirements.org (header, img, etc...)

 Part II
 =================

-Sources:
+Sources Specific to Part II:

 * Help with [sidebar layout](http://stackoverflow.com/questions/18147887/html-layout-adding-sidebar-column-to-existing-site)
+* Github and Twitter icons taken from the base Jekyll template.
+* JQuery

 License/Copyright
 =================